itsdapolice/yuki-translator/README.md

 ## Recommended Workflow

 1. Paste an excerpt into the UI.
-2. Or switch to EPUB mode and select the chapters you want.
-3. Choose your provider and model.
+2. Choose your provider and model.
-4. Add glossary terms and style notes.
+3. Add glossary terms and style notes.
-5. Decide whether to use chunked mode or single-pass translation.
+4. Decide whether to use chunked mode or single-pass translation.
-6. Decide whether to keep proofreading on or disable it for speed.
+5. Decide whether to keep proofreading on or disable it for speed.
-7. Check the request estimate.
+6. Check the request estimate.
-8. Translate.
+7. Translate.
-9. Review export, extraction, and optional proofreading previews.
+8. Review export, extraction, and optional proofreading previews.
-10. Export Markdown or JSON.
+9. Export Markdown or JSON.
-11. Update glossary entries as your canon solidifies.
+10. Update glossary entries as your canon solidifies.

 ## Troubleshooting